IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README - Copy (3).md

 1. Ensure you are in directory where the shell scripts are located.

-        cd /home/ibmuser/WAS-Automation-LabFiles/techxchange/lab1-CVE
+        cd /home/ibmuser/WAS-Automation-LabFiles/lab1-CVE

+2. Type `sudo yum install sshpass` to install the sshpass tool.
+This allows commands in the script to be executed without having to enter passwords.
+When prompted, enter `y` to complete the installation.

-2. Run the shell script to configure WebSphere Automation:
+4. Run the shell script to configure WebSphere Automation:

         ./wsa-setup.sh

-    > Note: The script runs without any user interaction.
+    The script runs without any user interaction.

-3. When the script completes, verify that the **test-connection** Ansible playbook ran successfully, as illustrated in the console output.
+5. When the script completes, verify that the **test-connection** Ansible playbook ran successfully, as illustrated in the console output.

     You should see the message **TEST PASSED**, which indicates that WebSphere automation is properly configured.